zmanian/gaia/README.md

-Problem: when staking to a non-validator node, because there is no assigned voting power there cannot be rewards, this disincentives delegatees from delegating to new up-and-coming validators.
+Problem: when staking to a non-validator node, because there is no assigned voting power there cannot be rewards, this disincentives validators from delegating to new up-and-coming validators.
 This effectively will enforce the existing validator set, stagnating it Possible
 solutions:
-- Allow for validator up-n-comers to stake their pool to an working validator, thus contributing to a voting power and receiving rewards for their pool - the up-and-comer should not be able to charge their commission at this time (aka so the delegatees are not charged double commission, which is a disincentive for delegating to an up-n-comer).
+- Allow for validator up-n-comers to stake their pool to an working validator, thus contributing to a voting power and receiving rewards for their pool - the up-and-comer should not be able to charge their commission at this time (aka so the validators are not charged double commission, which is a disincentive for delegating to an up-n-comer).
 At such a point that the up-n-comer can be a real validator they should be permitted to unbond, and start charging their own fees as an operational validator
-- Allow for delegatees to signal for an up-and-comer validator meaning that each delegatee can keep their coins bonded to a working validator while also signalling that they want to switch some amount of bonded tokens to an up-and-comer validator.
+- Allow for validators to signal for an up-and-comer validator meaning that each validator can keep their coins bonded to a working validator while also signalling that they want to switch some amount of bonded tokens to an up-and-comer validator.
 Once the signalling reached an amount which puts the up-and-comer in the  working validator set, all signalling tokens would